 For the detained individual this could mean facing ICE immigration deportation, the removal of the person from the US by U.S. Immigration and Customs Enforcement.
 Time spent in detention can vary, depending on each case.
 For example, if there are previous convictions, deportation proceedings will usually be rather quick and the person will be flown out of the US within a few days.
 However, detention could also last several weeks and in some cases much longer.

 Depending on each individual case, the detained person can also start with the proper legal procedures if circumstances allow so, trying to obtain legal residency status in the US.

 ICE Detention Facilities in the US

-The U.S. Immigration and Customs Enforcement agency has several detention facilities all over the United States.
+The U.S. Immigration and Customs Enforcement agency have several detention facilities all over the United States.
 At this point, there are approximately 30,000 men and women in the US which are in immigration custody.
 The detention centers can be normal jails as well as detention centers, some of which are outsourced to private companies.
-To make it easier to locate a person who is currently in ICE custody, U.S. Immigration and Customs Enforcement has an online detainee locator system which can be accessed via https://locator.ice.gov/odls/homePage.do.
+To make it easier to locate a person who is currently in ICE custody, U.S. Immigration and Customs Enforcement have an online detainee locator system that can be accessed via https://locator.ice.gov/odls/homePage.do.